mhabib73/MOFLab.github.io/content/people/collaborators.md

 # Order that this section appears on the page.
 weight: 70

-title: 'MOFLab Collaborators'
+title: 'OFSLab Collaborators'
-subtitle: 'At MOFLab we work with leading universities, research gourps and industry partners worldwide.
+subtitle: 'At OFSLab we work with leading universities, research gourps and industry partners worldwide.
 Some of our present and past collaborators include:'

 design:
   columns: '2'